 At Te, our teas are sourced from all over Taiwan.
-We work directly with tea producers, most of them have been teamakers for generations.
+We buy tea directly from tea producers, most of them have been teamakers for generations

 Lastly, and most importantly, does the tea taste good?